aaronbloomfield/pdr/uva/tas.md

 ## Cris Scruggs
 [![Cris Scruggs](//libra.cs.virginia.edu/tas/cms3zd.jpg)](//libra.cs.virginia.edu/tas/full/cms3zd.jpg)
-Hey, my name is Cris Scruggs, I'm a third year CS major and this is my first semester being a TA.
-I'm really excited to help in this class as it's my favorite CS course so far and it is definitely critical to master going forward.
-Outside of CS, I enjoy most every sport, especially NBA and College Basketball and I love talking about most every Nintendo game ever made.
+Hey, my name is Cris Scruggs, I’m a fourth year CS major and this is my third semester being a TA(first in person!).
+I’m really excited to help out in person as this was my favorite CS course so far and it is definitely critical to master going forward.
+Outside of CS, I enjoy most every sport, especially NBA and College Basketball.
+I’m also a huge Marvel fan!
 <br clear="all">

 ## Hafsah Shamsie